jglovier/jglovier.github.io/_posts/2013-12-23-sitemaps-for-jekyll-sites.md

 One thing you need to make sure you do for this to work is be sure you have the `url` value set to your root domain name in your `_config.yml` site configuration file.
 For example, you can [see mine here](https://github.com/jglovier/jglovier.github.io/blob/master/_config.yml).

+Also note that you should exclude any utility layouts you may have created, such as for feeds, or in my case, redirects.

 ### 2. Submit to Google

 You need to have a Google account setup with Webmaster Tools, and have your site verified from within Webmaster tools.
 Instructions on how to do that are [available here](https://support.google.com/webmasters/answer/183669?hl=en#183669).